Is there a fault with my golf trolley controller

 This rectangular handle circuit only works with the S1… type controller and we sell the replacement upgraded new smaller black style.
 This upgraded golf trolley controller unit gives Nine speeds to your trolley without having to change the handle circuit (PCB).

-There are other types of circuits which are for the S3… controller.
+There are other types of circuits that are for the S3… controller.
 As on the store items, these include the replaced

 Testing and fitting